RoyaleAPI/cr-api-docs/docs/showcase.md

 ### The Brews clan website

 This website is a homepage for "the brews" clan.
-This is a very basic example of cr-api usage in a basic clan website that is mobile friendly.
+This is a very basic example of RoyaleAPI usage in a basic clan website that is mobile friendly.

 - Website: http://thebrews.tommaus.com/
 - Author: Qubit